BachelorForever/FuckitPy/README.md

 We take a step forward than famous FuckItJs and our competitor [Fuckitpy](https://github.com/ajalt/fuckitpy) that we save your code in real time so your code runs perfectly next time.

+And we eliminate shitty code in your imports too!

 In addition, we don't think any well behaved script should run more than 30s, so we consider it an error and handle it elegantly.

 Installation